Music History Lessons

-For this lesson, I include a lot of video to give examples of opera and different types of composition techniques (like Ostinato).
+For this music history lesson, I include a lot of videos to give examples of opera and different types of composition techniques (like Ostinato).

 For the ostinato, I included the Harry Potter Puppet Pal video (SO FUN) of characters saying their names in ostinato format.
 After the kids watch this, we discuss what made it an ostinato and then I give them a quick opportunity to get into groups of 3 or 4 and come up with an ostinato song using their names.
 They LOVE this!
 I give them about 3 minutes to come up with something.
 Then we go around the room and perform.